Skip to main content

 Today, I’m taking college classes to advance my career and get my Bachelor’s Degree in Information Technology.

-I know firsthand how many questions and concerns can come to mind with regards to returning to school after a spinal cord injury.
+I know firsthand how many questions and concerns can come to mind with regard to returning to school after a spinal cord injury.
 However, I hope my story and tips help you see that it’s absolutely possible to continue your education from a wheelchair with the right support and resources.

 Call Toll-Free (877) 688-2729